 Production of Two Textile Product Lines

 The project is developing product design processes for high-quality textile recycling, piloting two textile product lines made of recycled fibres together with textile companies and testing circular business models in a one-year test application with large-scale consumers, for example in the health sector.
 By 2022, business shirts and bed linen are going to be designed, developed and produced.
 Extensive textile-physical tests, washing and wearing tests will be carried out in the one-year test phase.
 The product lines developed in the network will be equipped with an "intelligent label" that ensures a flow of information about relevant parameters of the respective textile product between all stakeholders in the textile cycle.
-The "intelligent label" will provide the textile industry with knowledge about resource-efficient recycling management in the textile sector via a database of proven products and information on the
+The "intelligent label" will provide the textile industry with knowledge about resource-efficient recycling management in the textile sector via a database of proven products and information.

 Network for Textile Recycling